-- (a) The District must provide, in good condition, the following articles of safety equipment when required to be used in accordance with the Regulations set out by WorkSafeBC and District specific safety procedures: safety goggles, face masks, respirators, hard hats, fluorescent vests and hearing protectors. - (b) The District shall provide prescription safety glasses for employees who require prescribed corrective lenses and require safety glasses for their job, to a maximum of five hundred and fifty (\$550) dollars every two years.
-Safety Glasses damaged due to the course of the employees' job shall be replaced by the District to a maximum of five hundred and fifty (\$550) dollars. - (d) When, in the opinion of the Department Head, an employee requires caulks for their footwear because of the nature of their job, the District shall supply the golf spikes and pay for the affixing of the same to the employee's footwear.
+- (a) The District must provide, in good condition, the following articles of safety equipment when required to be used in accordance with the Regulations set out by WorkSafeBC and District specific safety procedures: safety goggles, face masks, respirators, hard hats, fluorescent vests and hearing protectors. - (b) The District shall provide prescription safety glasses for employees who require prescribed corrective lenses and require safety glasses for their job, to a maximum of eight hundred (\$800) dollars every two years.
+Prescription safety glasses damaged due to the course of the employees' job shall be replaced by the District to a maximum of eight hundred (\$800) dollars.